Goa vs Rishikesh yoga teacher training comparison — Divinepath

 Yoga Styles Hatha, Ashtanga, Traditional Hatha, Vinyasa, Ashtanga, Yin

-Crowd Pilgrims, spiritual seekers, backpackers International travelers, yogis, party-goers
+Crowd Pilgrims, spiritual seekers, backpackers International yogis

 Which Location Should You Choose?